mattjlewis/diozero/docs/index.md

 }
 ```

-Analogue input devices also provide an event notification mechanism; to control the brightness of an LED based on readings from an LDR:
+Analogue input devices also provide an event notification mechanism.
+To control the brightness of an LED based on ambient light levels:
 ```java
 try (MCP3008 mcp3008 = new MCP3008(chipSelect); LDR ldr = new LDR(mcp3008, pin, vRef, r1); PwmLed led = new PwmLed(ledPin)) {
 	// Detect variations of 5%